Democracy Manifest: Influence

 Since being uploaded to YouTube in 2009, the video has become a viral hit in Australian culture.
 When the Australian activist Julian Assange was arrested at the Embassy of Ecuador, London, in 2019, comparisons were made between both respective arrests and "it didn't take long for Aussies to all make the same joke".

 The American rapper Mac Miller (under his production alias Larry Fisherman) sampled the video in his 2015 instrumental mixtape Run-On Sentences, Volume Two.
-In 2019 an orchestral soundtrack to the footage was performed at a Sydney opera centre.
+In 2019, an orchestral soundtrack to the footage was performed at a Sydney opera centre.
 The Australian horse racing trainer Chris Waller trains "Democracy Manifest", a horse owned by Steve Allam, most notable for winning the $150,000 Catanach Jewellers Handicap at Randwick Racecourse on 15 April 2023.
 The video is alluded to in the 2023 film Napoleon, in one scene of which Jean-François-Auguste Moulin is arrested and protests, "I am enjoying a succulent breakfast!"

-In the month before Karlson died, he and one of his arresting officers had been speaking with Australian media to promote a new documentary about the incident, titled The Man Who Ate a Succulent Chinese Meal, directed by Heath Davis.

 Two episodes of the television series What We Do in the Shadows have referenced the meme.
 In the episode "P.I.
-Undercover: New York", the vampire Laszlo Cravensworth offers another character a "succulent Chinese meal" in stentorian tones similar to Karlson's, and in the following episode "Come Out and Play", Lazlo also quotes Karlson by saying "I see you know your judo" and "get your hands off me".
+Undercover: New York", the vampire Laszlo Cravensworth offers another character a "succulent Chinese meal" in stentorian tones similar to Karlson's, and in the following episode "Come Out and Play", Laszlo also quotes Karlson by saying "I see you know your judo" and "get your hands off me".

 In British mockumentary The Life of Rock with Brian Pern, the footage was used as background for a protest song of progressive rock musician Brian Pern with his band Thotch, claiming that a John Bartlett had been arrested for refusing to eat his Chinese meal with chopsticks.

+In 2019, The Guardian called the video "perhaps the pre-eminent Australian meme of the past 10 years".

+In March 2026, the audio of Karlson's speech at the time of his arrest was added to the Sound of Australia Archive at the National Film and Sound Archive for preservation.
+"The NFSA stated that the video demonstrates how 'voice and performance can transform an everyday news event into a lasting piece of cultural folklore'."
+As the NFSA notes:

+"After a slow-burn journey from its initial niche audience to viral fame, the video now has an aggregated view count of almost 15 million views.
+When asked if he noticed when these numbers started to pick up, Furman points to the YouTube video I'm American (2013), in which popular content creator Ray William Johnson scours the internet looking for the next viral video.
+Johnson spotlights the clip as ‘the best arrest I’ve ever seen in my life’, comparing Karlson to ‘a Shakespearean actor’.
+Shortly after, the views on Furman’s original upload exploded from a handful to over 10,000.
+Daily viewership remained in the hundreds to low thousands over the next few years."